knifeayumu/SillyTavern-LALib/README.md

 #### `/case`
 - `[value:string|number]`
  the value to compare against the switch value
+- `[:closure|subcommand]`
+ the command to execute if the value matches the switch value

 Execute a command if the provided value matches the switch value from /switch.